fused-effects/fused-effects/README.md

 ### Using built-in effects

 Like other effect systems, effects are performed in a `Monad` extended with operations relating to the effect.
-In `higher-order-effects`, this is done by means of a `Member` constraint to require the effect’s presence in a _signature_, and a `Carrier` constraint to relate the signature to the `Monad`.
+In `fused-effects`, this is done by means of a `Member` constraint to require the effect’s presence in a _signature_, and a `Carrier` constraint to relate the signature to the `Monad`.
 For example, to use a `State` effect managing a `String`, one would write:

 ```haskell
 action :: (Member (State String) sig, Carrier sig m) => m ()